-NZYTaq II 2× Green Master Mix is a premixed ready-to-use solution containing NZYTaq II DNA polymerase (MB354), which belongs to a new generation of Taq-derived DNA polymerases optimized for standard PCR applications.
-The master mix contains dNTPs, reaction buffer and additives at optimal concentrations and supports the robust and reliable amplification of a wide range of DNA templates up to 6 kb.
-MgCl2 final concentration is 2.5 mM, allowing the implementation of a comprehensive range of PCR protocols.
-In addition, reactions assembled with NZYTaq II 2× Green Master Mix may be directly loaded onto agarose gels.
-The mix contains two dyes (blue and yellow) that allow monitoring the progress of the electrophoresis.
-NZYTaq II 2× Green Master Mix is not suitable when direct fluorescent or absorbance readings are required without prior purification of the amplified DNA from PCR.
-We recommend using the master mix version without dyes -NZYTaq II 2× Colourless Master Mix (MB357) - or purifying the PCR product using NZYGelpure (MB011) before performing such downstream protocols.
-NZYTaq II DNA polymerase lacks 3'→5' exonuclease activity.
-Resulting PCR products have an A-overhang and are suitable for cloning with NZYtech's NZY-A PCR cloning kit (MB053) or NZY-A Speedy PCR cloning kit (MB137).
+Supreme NZYTaq II 2× Colourless Master Mix is a premixed readyto-use solution containing Supreme NZYTaq II DNA polymerase (MB355), a robust DNA polymerase derived from Taq DNA polymerase that was engineered to exhibit high processivity and to provide high PCR sensitivity.
+The enzyme, displaying, a hot-startlike PCR capacity, is inactive at room temperature, avoiding extension of non-specifically annealed primers or primer-dimers and providing a highly specific DNA amplification.
+The functional activity of the enzyme is restored during a short 5-minute incubation step at 95 °C. In addition, the master mix contains dNTPs, reaction buffer and additives at optimal concentrations for the efficient amplification of a wide range of DNA templates of up to 6 kb.
+MgCl2 final concentration is 2.5 mM, allowing the implementation of a variety of PCR protocols.
+For highly sensitive downstream applications it is recommended to purify the amplified PCR product using NZYGelpure (MB011) before usage in subsequent protocols.
+Supreme NZYTaq II DNA polymerase lacks 3'→5' exonuclease activity.
+Resulting PCR products have an Aoverhang and are suitable for cloning with NZYtech's NZY-A PCR cloning kit (MB053) or NZY-A Speedy PCR cloning kit (MB137).

-Shipping Conditions
+Shipping conditions

-The product can be shipped in a range of temperatures from dry ice to room-temperature.
+The product can be shipped in a range of temperatures from dry ice to blue ice.

-Storage Conditions
+Storage conditions

 This master mix should be stored at -85 °C to -15 °C in a freezer without defrost cycles to guarantee maximal shelf life.
-The high thermal stability of the enzyme mixture allows it to remain stable at 4 °C or even at room-temperature for up to 4 weeks.
+Minimize the number of freeze-thaw cycles by storing in working aliquots.
 The product will remain stable till the expiry date if stored as specified.